stellajkimm/oojs-racer/README.md

 * looks for win
 * starts game

-* Login
+* Login/Sign Up
-player 1 top-left side of menu player 2 top-right side of menu when signed in, name shows up and avatar is placed on the track asynchronously
+player 1 top-left side of menu player 2 top-right side of menu modal pops up to enter information and pick avatar when signed in, name and user scoreboard button shows up in respectivecorner, and avatar is placed on the track asynchronously

-* Sign up
-start button in top-middle of page, pops out with modal

 * Start Button
 with modal with a 3 second countdown

 * Nyan Cat Racer
+play audio randomly timed
+players race on track in laps
+game ends when music stops